 "When a flower does not bloom, you fix the environment in which it grows, not the flower.
 Teach Us All has inspired me to ensure equity for all of the Bradley's and beyond."

--Roaxann J. Sykes, Assistant Principal
+-Roxann J. Sykes, Assistant Principal of Washington Magnet Elementary School

 "Teach Us All provided us a powerful catalyst through which we had some necessary and important conversation in our district."